 In 2016, the dam blocking the West River on the Pond Lily Nature Preserve in New Haven, Connecticut, was taken down.

 The next spring, several alewives were seen above the former dam site.
 This year, 33 alewives were collected above the restored area.

 Removal of Norton Mill Pond Dam in 2016 opened 17 miles of the Jeremy River to migratory fish.
 The following year, 127 sea lamprey nests were found above the former dam site; in 2018, there were 165.

 In 2016, Hughesville Dam on the Musconetcong River was removed.
 A tributary of the Delaware River, “the Musky” is a National Wild and Scenic River.

 The next spring, the New Jersey Division of Fish and Wildlife confirmed an American shad upstream of the former dam site — possibly the first to make it that far since the dam was built in 1889.

 Wreck Pond was once connected to the ocean by a natural inlet that allowed fish to pass between the water bodies.
 After the inlet was replaced with a narrow pipe in the 1930s, the health of the pond deteriorated, and river herring struggled to enter the pond, the gateway to spawning grounds upstream.

 Hurricane Sandy overwhelmed the existing entry to the pond, cutting a new inlet and flooding nearby homes.
-In 2016, partners installed a large box culvert next to the existing pipe to improve fish passage and reduce flooding.
+In 2016, partners installed a large box culvert next to the existing pipe to improve fish passage fish passage

 In fall 2017, young-of-the-year alewife on their way to the Atlantic were netted near the culvert — a clear sign that adults were making it to the spawning grounds upstream.
 This year, more than 150 were found — a 30-fold increase over any other recent year.